 Free lectures featuring some of today's most prominent archaeologists are held throughout the year.

-Philip and Gayle Neuman of Ensemble de Organographia will present an evening of ancient Sumerian, Canaanite, Egyptian, and Greek music with instruments including double reed pipes, kithara, sistrum, and Greek and Egyptian trumpets.
+Philip and Gayle Neuman of Ensemble de Organographia will present an evening of ancient Sumerian, Canaanite, Egyptian, and Greek music.

 The Kelso Museum of Near Eastern Archaeology will be open from 6:30-7:15 p.m. and after the lecture.
-The lecture and reception to follow are free and open to the public.
+The concert and reception to follow are free and open to the public.

 Interested in learning more about future lectures and events?
 Send your name and address to Karen Bowden Cooper at email@example.com to be added to the mailing list.